greenwoodents/greenwoodents/source/_posts/khanovaskola.md

 <div id="description" class="description">
 Khan Academy had 400 millions views on YouTube in 2014.
 Khanova škola is their Czech younger brother.
-_Khanova škola is a love product.
-It’s working — people use it everyday, it’s free and for everyone.
-That was the time when we come up with idea on [@Rozeslat](http://www.rozeslat.com)._
+_Khanova škola is a lovely product.
+It’s working — people use it everyday and it’s free for everyone._
 </div>

 ##Homepage & onboarding